 - cl_viewmodel_shift_right_amt “0”

-Next big topic with many commands to cover, as you can see by the name it’s all about to setting up your perfect crosshair.
+Next big topic with many commands to cover, it’s all about to set up your perfect crosshair.
 Let’s crack into it:

-- cl_crosshairdot (The dot in the center of the crosshair 1 in on , 0 is off)
+- cl_crosshairdot (The dot in the centre of the crosshair 1 in on, 0 is off)

-- cl_crosshairgap (The amount of space in the center of the crosshair)
+- cl_crosshairgap (The amount of space in the centre of the crosshair)

 - cl_crosshairthickness (Thickness of crosshair)